RysteQ/RysteQ/README.md

 ## Hello !

-I am RysteQ, a hobbyist programmer that enjoys linux a lot and I currently working on getting a degree in Applied Informatics.
+I am **RysteQ**, a hobbyist programmer that enjoys linux a lot and I am currently studying on getting a degree in **Applied Informatics**.

 <br>